Table of Contents[Hide][Show]

 Knowing how to treat hypothyroidism is also complicated due to its many variations.
 The hypothyroidism symptoms and even hypothyroidism causes for each can vary:

-- Secondary Hypothyroidism – Is hypothyroidism induced by problems affecting the hypothalamus or the pituitary gland (or both).
+- Secondary Hypothyroidism – This is hypothyroidism induced by problems affecting the hypothalamus or the pituitary gland (or both).
 A good example is tumor growth.

 - Subclinical Hypothyroidism – Is a mild thyroid disorder where only the TSH level is abnormal.
 The dosage of the medication depends on the severity.